sharife/goldenthread-v2/site/content/about/people/_index.md

       credit: Executive Artistic Director
       image: /img/archive/2014/03/torange_headshot_tfs-e1498076049423.jpg
       name: Torange Yeghiazarian
-    - bio: <strong>Michelle Mulholland</strong> (Managing Director) has more than 17
+    - bio: <strong>Michelle Mulholland</strong> *(she/her)* has more than 17 years of
-        years of non-profit management experience from some of San Francisco’s finest arts and environmental justice organizations, including Theater Artaud, Beach Blanket Babylon, Brava Theater, the Commonwealth Club of California, The Coral Reef Alliance and Forests Forever.
+        non-profit management experience from some of San Francisco’s finest arts and environmental justice organizations, including Theater Artaud, Beach Blanket Babylon, Brava Theater, the Commonwealth Club of California, The Coral Reef Alliance and Forests Forever.
 Since joining Golden Thread in 2012, Michelle has been enhancing day-to-day operations, enabling the company’s exponential growth by